Shavuot, Festival of Weeks * Chag Ha’Bikurim, Holiday of the First Fruit * Z’man Matan Torateinu, Time of the Giving of the Torah

 Z’man Matan Torateinu, Time of the Giving of the Torah – But Shavuot takes place one day after the seven weeks, which is one step beyond the natural cycle and is, therefore, also representative of a supernatural event as well.
 On Passover, we celebrate the miraculous Exodus of the People of Israel from Egypt.
 The Israelites at the time, however, were, at best, a family, a loose assortment of cousins bonded together by their mutual misery.
 At the end of seven weeks, however, at the base of Mount Sinai, the former slaves rose above their human limitations and, by accepting the Torah, took upon themselves a total commitment to G-d, thus creating the Nation of Israel.
 Shavuot is therefore also known as Z’man Matan Torateinu, the celebration of the giving of the Torah.

-1) Get ready for Shavuot with our newest eBook “Jewish Treats on The Ten Commandments,” our beautiful twelve page overview of the Ten Commandments that were given to the Jewish people at Mount Sinai on Shavuot.
+1) Get ready for Shavuot with our eBook “Jewish Treats on The Ten Commandments,” a beautiful twelve page overview of the Ten Commandments that were given to the Jewish people at Mount Sinai on Shavuot.
 Download your Free eBook here!

 2) NJOP’s Shavuot Prep web series featuring Rabbi Ephraim Z. Buchwald, Founder and Director of NJOP, speaking on four important topics for the Shavuot holiday.
 You can find links to each of the topics here!